ezmiller/humanscode/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 the library that backs Tablecloth.

-The difference is that now when you are using Tablecloth you have the option of interacting directly with a `column`, using an API that provides a set of functions that take and return a column.
+The difference is that now when you are using Tablecloth you have the option of interacting directly with a `column` using an API that provides a set of operations that always take and return a column.

 ## Basic Usage